Sarah Lynn Cunningham,

 Walter "Flip" Bell,

 Flip graduated with a BS and MS from the University of Kentucky (UK) and began his career teaching math and physics.
-He co-founded the Louisville Resource Conservation Council (LRCC) in 1990 to assist nonprofit and municipal agencies with improving their energy efficiency, including water consumption.
+He co-founded the Louisville Resource Conservation Council (LRCC) in 1990 to assist nonprofit and public agencies with improving their energy efficiency, including water use.
 He earned the Certified Energy Manager credential from the Association of Energy Engineers.
-For the City of Louisville, LRCC initiated the city’s first community-wide inventory of greenhouse-gas emissions.
-Flip assists LCAN with providing energy efficiency services to services-program clients.
+For the City of Louisville, LRCC initiated the city’s first community-wide inventory of GHG emissions.
+On an as-needed basis, Flip assists LCAN with providing energy efficiency services to clients.

 Agastya Mishra, Kids' Projects Contributor